cofinley/2017-Fall/OS/Exam 2/OS Exam 2 Questions.md

 - Map 2D logical address to 1D physical address using __segment table__
   - Table is array of base-limit register pairs
   - Offset must not go beyond segment's limit
+- Better than paging for sharing since segment expands to hold entire procedures rather than being split over multiple pages
+- Easier for protection because all segment entries are same type
+  - Mutable and unmutable data/instructions

 ### Paging